rguske/blog/content/posts/vsphere-with-tanzu-troubleshooting-haproxy.md

 ---
 ## Introduction

 You may have already heard and read about our latest changes regarding our Kubernetes offering(s) [vSphere with Tanzu](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-C163490C-BE03-4DFE-8A03-5316D3245765.html) also former known as *vSphere with Kubernetes*.
 Personally, I was totally excited and full of anticipation to make my first hands-on experience with this new deployment option --> [vSphere Networking](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-C3048E95-6E9D-4AC3-BE96-44446D288A7D.html) as an alternative to [NSX-T](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-B1388E77-2EEC-41E2-8681-5AE549D50C77.html) and how HAProxy is doing it's job within this construct.
-I don't know how you are dealing with installations of the "NEW" but I always read the documentation first... ...
-NOT ... :speak_no_evil: ... but I should! :see_no_evil:
+I don't know how you are dealing with installations of the "NEW" but I always read the documentation first... ... not ... :speak_no_evil: ... but I should!

 Honestly!
-Doesn't matter of which kind of implementation we are talking, is it a Homelab, Proof of Concept or Production, our final goal is a working solution and this is why we should be prepared best.
+Doesn't matter of which kind of implementation we are talking, is it a Homelab (test environment), a Proof of Concept implementation or in production, our final goal is a working solution and this is why we should be prepared best.
 Through this article, I will even more stress this point because I did a mistake which did cost me time in troubleshooting the failure I've received.
 On the other hand and "*as always*", it enlightened me and enriched my wealth of experience.

 ## Preperations